koladev32/drf-simple-apikey/README.md

   </a>
 </div>

 For the full documentation, visit [https://drf-api-key.koladev.xyz](https://drf-api-key.koladev.xyz).
+Deciding between this and another package?
+See the [comparison with djangorestframework-api-key, OAuth2, and JWT](https://drf-api-key.koladev.xyz/docs/comparison).

 ## Package Renaming Notice